Krafsidonas: October 10, 2006

 The city of Volos was flooded on October 10, 2006, one of the prefecture's worst recorded floods.
 The flood devastated crops and groves and many homes.
 A railroad bridge connecting Volos and Larissa collapsed when the central stone support was ruined by a combination of rocks, mud and debris carried by a swollen river.
 Almost one fifth of the city faced severe mudslides.

+September 5, 2023

+Another significant flooding of the Krafsidonas stream occurred on the 5th of September 2023, as a result of the severe storm Daniel that hit parts of Greece, and especially Magnesia, causing many deaths and extensive damage to buildings, businesses and public infrastructure.
+The Krafsidonas destroyed part of Volos' nursing home and a wooden bridge connecting Volos to Nea Ionia, while carrying cars, buses, trees and other debris along its course.

+September 27, 2023

+Just 22 days after the severe Mediterranean cyclone Daniel, the storm "Elias" hit Magnesia, leading to yet another flooding of the torrent which in itself caused extensive damage and floodings throughout the city of Volos.